Nebulkaa/Fundzy/README.md

    ```bash
    python app.py
    ```

 3. Open `http://localhost:5000/<streamer>` in your browser to donate to a streamer.

-Set the `COINBASE_COMMERCE_API_KEY` environment variable with your Coinbase Commerce API key before running the server.
-The app will create a charge for each donation request and redirect the donor to Coinbase's hosted payment page.
+Set the `TRON_PRIVATE_KEY` environment variable to the hex-encoded private key of the wallet that will receive donations.
+The application displays the derived TRON address for donors to send TRX or USDT (TRC20) directly.

 This prototype stores donations in memory, so payments are not persisted across restarts.